Fall Prevention Master Guide 2026: 7 Strategies to Reduce Senior Fall Risk by 40%

 • Use bright, even lighting throughout your home

-• Clean eyeglasses regularly to improve visibility
+• Clean eyeglasses regularly and replace scratched lenses

 Foot Care: Stability from the Ground Up